happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

    # This is my basis set No. 1.               # Any blank lines, and comment lines that start with #
    # Supported elements: He and Al

-   ****                                        # The line preceding with 4 asterisks, followed by a base group of elements He      2    1                              # Element symbol, nuclear charge number, highest angular momentum of the basis function 1
+   ****                                        # The line preceding with 4 asterisks, followed by the basis set of an element He      2    1                              # Element symbol, nuclear charge number, highest angular momentum of the basis function 1
-   S      4    2                               # S-type GTO basis functions, 4 original functions are reduced to 2
+   S      4    2                               # S-type GTO basis functions, 4 primitive functions are contracted to 2
                   3.836000E+01                 # Exponents of 4 S-type Gaussian primitive functions
                   5.770000E+00
                   1.240000E+00
                   2.976000E-01
-         2.380900E-02           0.000000E+00   # Two columns of shrinkage factors, corresponding to the two shrinkage S-type GTO basis functions
+         2.380900E-02           0.000000E+00   # Two columns of contraction coefficents, corresponding to the two contracted S-type GTO basis functions
          1.548910E-01           0.000000E+00
          4.699870E-01           0.000000E+00
          5.130270E-01           1.000000E+00
-   P      2    2                               # P-type GTO basis functions, the 2 original functions are reduced to 2
+   P      2    2                               # P-type GTO basis functions, the 2 primitive functions are contracted to 2
                   1.275000E+00
                   4.000000E-01
          1.0000000E+00           0.000000E+00
          0.0000000E+00           1.000000E+00
-   ****                       # 4 asterisks end the base group of He, followed by the base group of another element, or end Al     13    2
+   ****                       # 4 asterisks end the base group of He, followed by the basis set of another element, or end Al     13    2
    (omitted)

-In the above base group, the P function is not contracted, and can also be written in the following form:
+In the above basis set, the P function is acturally not contracted, and can also be written in the following form:

 .. code-block::

 (S-function, omitted)

-  P      2    0              # 0 indicates non-contraction, and a contraction factor is not required at this time
+  P      2    0              # 0 indicates non-contraction, and the contraction confficents is not required at this time
                   1.275000E+00
                   4.000000E-01
    ****
    (omitted)

-For pseudopotential basis groups, ECP data also needs to be provided after the valence basis function.
+For pseudopotential basis sets, ECP data also needs to be provided after the valence basis function.
 For example

 .. code-block::